SharafatKarim/blog-site/posts/2022/archlinux-post-install/index.md

 If you need swap file or, maybe an another swap partition or you didn't follow my guide, check this guide from manjaro.
 It's good to follow,
 - [Swap - Manjaro](https://wiki.manjaro.org/index.php/Swap)

+Also check out the `systemd-swap`, it's even better choice, I think instead of tradition swap, if you want.

 ## Performance
 ## nohang
 A low ram handler.
 First install `nohang` from AUR or chaotic AUR.
 It can prevent OOM(Out of Memory).
 Learn more [here](https://github.com/hakavlad/nohang).